moosetechnology/HeatMap/README.md

     gitHeatMap open
     ```

-## File HeatMap
+## Architectural HeatMap

-You can also build a file heat map with the following piece of code:
+You can also build an architectural heat map with the following piece of code:

 ### Using GitModel

 ```st
 glhModel := GLHModel new.

 glhApi := GLHApi new